 School counselor and teacher recommendations

-- If you have been out of high school for more than one year, you must send the most up to date version of your transcript.
+- If you have been out of high school for more than one year, you are still required to submit your most recent transcript.

 Optional Standardized Testing